cbeck88/strict-variant/README.md

     bool operator != (const variant &) const;
   };

-  // Apply a static_visitor to the variant.
+  // Apply a visitor to the variant.
 It is called using the current value
   // of the variant with its current type as the argument.
   // Any additional arguments to `apply_visitor` are forwarded to the visitor. template <typename V, typename...
 Types, typename...
 Args>